MellissaValle/MellissaValle/README.md

 [Prediction: King County Housing Sale](https://github.com/MellissaValle/KingCountyHousingSaleModel)

-We were tasked with developing a multiple linear regression model.
+Development of a multiple linear regression model.
 This model would predict the price of houses in King County, Washington using data from the King County reality dataset.
 The goal is to provide an accurate prediction for the price of their client’s home before putting it on the market.

 ### Blogs